karim-sharkawy/An-Analysis-of-Climate-Ensemble-Models/Code/README.md

 # Description of each script (in order)

-### 0) ensemble_climate_model.py
+### ensemble_climate_model.py
-All the code in one big file.
-This is preffered over running each file seperately.
+All the code in one big file, I prefer this over running each file seperately.

 ### 1) data_cleaning.py
 The dataset required careful preprocessing to handle missing and non-numeric values.
 I:
 - Dropped irrelevant columns based on a threshold of non-null values.
-- Filled missing values using a *window-based mean* approach to preserve temporal relationships in the time series.
+- Filled missing values using a window-based mean approach to preserve temporal relationships in the time series.
 This is detailed in the comments.
 ```
 def compute_window_mean(df, col, idx, window_size):
     start_idx = max(0, idx - window_size)